francopenalepe/francopenalepe/README.md

 Aspiring Mechanical Engineer from **Chicago, IL** — I build things, break things, and learn from both.

-I'm passionate about engineering and tech, working my way toward a career in Mechanical Engineering while picking up real skills along the way.
+I'm passionate about engineering and tech, working my way toward a career in Mechanical Engineering while picking up skills along the way.

 ---